Coastal Carolina hosts Ford and Arkansas State - WTOP News

 BOTTOM LINE: Arkansas State visits the Coastal Carolina Chanticleers after Derrian Ford scored 23 points in Arkansas State’s 95-78 victory against the South Alabama Jaguars.

-The Chanticleers are 7-7 in home games.
-Coastal Carolina is 1-10 against opponents over .500.
+The Chanticleers are 7-7 on their home court.
+Coastal Carolina is second in the Sun Belt with 27.3 defensive rebounds per game led by John Ojiako averaging 7.3.

 The Red Wolves are 10-6 against Sun Belt opponents.
-Arkansas State is second in the Sun Belt with 11.1 offensive rebounds per game led by Izaiyah Nelson averaging 2.7.
+Arkansas State ranks seventh in the Sun Belt with 37.8 rebounds per game led by Izaiyah Nelson averaging 6.7.

 LAST 10 GAMES: Chanticleers: 3-7, averaging 70.9 points, 38.5 rebounds, 12.2 assists, 5.4 steals and 1.9 blocks per game while shooting 43.4% from the field.
 Their opponents have averaged 81.4 points per game.